Simyan/HolisticBlog/README.md

     POST REQUEST - https://holisticblog.herokuapp.com/user/signup

-    In the body section select raw and set type to JSON (will be text by default)  and then paste this into the text area for raw.
+    In the body section select raw and set type to JSON (will be text by default)  and then paste this into the text area of raw.
     {
 	    "email": "naruto@gmail.com",
 	    "password": "test123"